Richard Meredith (bishop): Family and descendants

-Bishop Richard and his wife Isabella were ancestors of the Meredyth baronets, of Greenhills and Shrowland, Co.
-Kildare.
 Their younger son, Sir Thomas Meredith (died 1677), was the Member of Parliament for Old Leighlin, Co.
 Carlow, and ancestor of the Baronets of Dollardstown, Newtown and Carlandstown, Co.
 Meath.
+Their grandson Sir William Meredith was the 1st (and only) Baronet of Greenhills and Shrowland, Co.
+Kildare.
+He had no male heirs and the baronetcy became extinct upon his death.
+However, in 1808 a later descendant of the Bishop, Barry Colles Meredyth, was granted his claim to be the 7th Baronet, on the basis of a pedigree purporting to show direct descent from the childless 1st Baronet.
+The family's claim was finally shown to be false and disallowed by the Ulster King of Arms in 1904.
 A large monument in black and White marble stands in the North Transept of St. Patrick's Cathedral to Bishop Meredith.